carbon-design-system/carbon-tutorial-vue/public/docs/vue-step-1.md

 ### Continuous integration (CI) check

-We have a `ci-check` script defined in `package.json` that verifies file formatting for files that have been touched since the last Git commit with a tool called [Prettier](https://prettier.io).
+We have a `ci-check` script defined in `package.vueon` that verifies file formatting for files that have been touched since the last Git commit with a tool called [Prettier](https://prettier.io).
 You'd typically also have that script run your test suite as part of your CI build.
 Go ahead and make sure everything looks good with:

 ```bash
 $ yarn ci-check